Direction for a Healthy Corporate Culture: Top Warning Signs to Fix

 Facebook Twitter Email LinkedIn

-Most Companies and Employees Want to Create a Direction for a Healthy Corporate Culture
+Most Companies and Employees Want a Clear Direction for a Healthy Corporate Culture

-Setting the direction for a healthy corporate culture matters.
-Culture exists by design or by default.
-Every company has a way they do things — for better or for worse.
-For better, your employees come to work with a clear sense of purpose and care about turning in their best performance for the right reasons.
-For worse, the corporate culture can be so toxic that the company enters a downward spiral that can only end in failure.
+Setting a deliberate direction for corporate culture is essential.
+Culture exists either by design or by default.
+Every organization has a way of operating — for better or for worse.
+At best, employees arrive with a sense of purpose and strive to deliver their best work for the right reasons.
+At worst, a toxic culture can create a downward spiral that ultimately undermines performance and sustainability.

-Where are you on the continuum between a healthy and toxic workplace culture?
+Where does your organization fall on the spectrum between healthy and toxic culture?

 Five Warning Signs of an Unhealthy Culture

-In our two plus decades of working with clients and observing a variety of corporate cultures, we have come up with a list of warning signs that can lead to a failing corporate culture.
+In our two plus decades of assessing corporate cultures, we have come up with a list of warning signs that can lead to a failing corporate culture.

 At GM, the US Attorney identified a consistent unwillingness to raise problems for fear that it may delay the launch of a vehicle, cause reprisals or increase costs.